d0peCode/colorReader/README.md

 It also has palette where you can save 8 colors to cache.
 For logged user you can extend your palette do 20 colors and save it to database.

-Backend is REST API with endpoints:
+Backend is REST API created on top of [my fork](https://github.com/d0peCode/express-mongo-jwt-boilerplate).
+It contains following endpoints:

 - register
 - login
+- activateAccount
-- remind
+- remindPassword
-- reset
+- resetPassword

 ### Stack